salesforce/lwc-rfcs/text/0000-module-resolution.md

     3.2 Resolve ModuleRecord entry:

         3.2.1 If is an `AliasModuleRecord` validate the path and add create a ModuleRecordEntry with:
           - `specifier` as the `name` value.
           - `scope` with the closest configuration path.
           - `entry` with the `path` value.

         3.2.2 If is a `DirModuleRecord` validate the path and find of the modules that match the structure:
         [namespace]/[componentName]/[componentName.{html|css|js|ts}]

-        3.2.3 If is a `NpmModuleRecord`, validate that the npm package is installed and can be resolved (by using Node `node_modules` algorithm). `GoTo 1` recursively merging all the ModuleRecordEntries collecting the scope as packages are traversed.
+        3.2.3 If is a `NpmModuleRecord`, validate that the npm package is installed and can be resolved (by using Node `node_modules` algorithm).
+Then `GoTo 1` recursively merging all the ModuleRecordEntries collecting the scope forEach as npm packages are traversed.

     3.3 Return all the ModuleRecordEntries collected.
 ```